Monday, April 20, 2015

 Neighborly: adj : of, relating to, or characteristic of congenial neighbors; especially : friendly <a neighborly welcome>

 The University of South Alabama has a very inclusive, familial feel to it.
-Students are always exchanging friendly hello's in passing on the sidewalks and hallways of campus.
-Small talk and pleasant conversations are frequent between previously unfamiliar students in places like the jagtrans and elevators.
-Professors are always doing the best they can to help their students reach their goals and do their best.
+Students are always exchanging friendly hello's in passing on the sidewalks and in the hallways of campus.
+Small talk and pleasant conversations are frequent between previously unfamiliar students in places on jagtrans and elevators.
+Professors are always doing the best they can to help their students reach their goals and achieve greatness.
 Student organizations frequently team up for events and fundraisers!
-South is pleasant place to be and credit for that should be given to the people who call this campus home.
-They are what makes this a neighborly campus.
+South is a community of diverse people that enjoy coming together for fun events, to help one another, and to make everyone feel at home while on our campus.

 Monday, March 23, 2015